top of page

 Sara Löfgren (lead vocals, guitar)

 An album blending naïve folky pop (with some Christian lyrics, to boot) and rather ambient instrumentals into an ambitious conceptual whole could have worked brilliantly – the Ithaca album isn’t a million miles removed in its approach.
 However, the pop songs here are never remotely in the same league as their countrymen Abba and the album as a whole isn’t remotely in the same league as Ithaca.
-Safa Löfgren, who was in her mid-teens when this was recorded, was later a moderately successful pop star in Sweden.
-GRADE: C.
+As a footnote, Sara Löfgren had a parallel solo career and was a fairly successful pop star in Sweden.
+GRADE: C+.

 Academy (France/USA/Italy/Greece): Academy (RCA 460003, with insert, France, 1971?)